socketio/socket.io-website/docs/client-api.md

 - `ack` [`<Function>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)
 - **Returns** `true`

 Emits an event to the socket identified by the string name.
 Any other parameters can be included.
-All serializable datastructures are supported, including `Buffer`.
+All serializable data structures are supported, including `Buffer`.

 ```js
 socket.emit("hello", "world");